| Title: | Nonparametric and Semiparametric Mixture Estimation |

 so that the fitted model can be shown graphically in a way that the user desires.

-functions for the families of mixture models included in the package, e.g.,
+of these functions for the families of mixture models included in

 family |